falategan/prolyl-isomerisation-benchmark/README.md

 ![Flowchart depicting the data pipeline for the solvated 2D relaxed surface scans](./Images/Solvent_scans_flowchart.png)

+This section makes use of the initial optimised geometry generate in the section [[Preparation of the starting geometry]] above.

 #### 1. Execute relaxed surface scans

 Run the `xtb_2D_scan.sh` script, starting at the optimised starting geometry (`AcProNHMe_opt.xyz`).